 Best for: Small, intimate dinner parties at home, or anytime you set a complete table.

 Expert tip: Mix your glassware for a professional-looking tablescape!
-Use the classic Riedel red and white wine glasses, and set Bottega Del Vino Rosso Amarone wine glasses as water glasses instead.
+Use the classic Riedel red and white wine glasses, and set Bottega Del Vino Rosso Marone wine glasses as water glasses instead.
 Gorgeous!

 Sometimes, simpler is better.
 Ultima’s design is simple-sleek, and with fewer pieces in the collection, these glasses are a good choice to keep at an arm’s length in your kitchen cabinets.
 Plus, Ultima glasses have great clarity, and are break-resistant and dishwasher-safe.